Creator Questions: Getting started

 Stripe, our payments partner, handles transactions conducted through Kickstarter.
-They’ve partnered with Payable, a tax-filing service, to file form 1099-Ks for US-based creators who meet both of the following thresholds in the current tax year:• More than $20,000 in gross sales, and• More than 200 transactions.In general, even if you don’t receive a 1099-K, the funds you raise on Kickstarter are still subject to taxes.
+They are responsible for filing and mailing 1099-K's for all US-based creators who meet both of the following thresholds in the current tax year:• More than $20,000 in gross sales, and• More than 200 transactions.In general, even if you don’t receive a 1099-K, the funds you raise on Kickstarter are still subject to taxes.
 We recommend that you consult our tax guide, and speak to an accountant or a financial advisor for more information.

 Funds raised on Kickstarter are generally subject to taxes.
 How much you owe can vary based on a number of factors, including the deduction of project-related expenses.
 We highly recommend talking to an accountant or tax advisor.
 They can guide you through your particular tax scenario in the most advantageous way possible.

 While we can't offer tax advice, we have compiled a guide for financial professionals who may not be familiar with Kickstarter.